mike99mac/minimy-mike99mac/hardware/README.md

 - Screw 4 1-1/2" stainless steel screws through each side into carcase.

 ### Glue L-shaped moldings
 You should have four L-shaped moldings, each greater than 20".

-To attach the L-shaped moldings to the box, perform the following tasks:
+To attach them, perform the following tasks:
 - Slide the top slider on, but not the back slider, so it cannot be glued to the top.
 - Cut one piece to the length of the top-back.
 This will be the longest piece.
 - Cut the other 3 pieces to size so they fit tightly.